scop/hashpipe/README.md

 key and digest algorithm, surrounded by angle brackets, and optionally prefixed with a configurable string within the brackets.

+What gets hashed for each match depends on whether the regular expression contains capturing groups.
+If it doesn't, the entire match content is hashed.
+If it does, only content of the first capturing group is.

 The command line tool operates as a pipe, reading standard input and outputting to standard output.